-Thank you to all who have offered endorsements, recommendations, and testimonials.
+Thank you to all who have offered endorsements, recommendations, and testimonials on behalf of FEDS federal employee professional liability insurance.
 These personal accounts of experience with professional liability exposure can assist in determining your own potential vulnerabilities and needs.

 The uproar started with an IG report.
 Mistakes were certainly made; however, the significance of those actions was magnified dramatically by those who were seeking political and personal gain after the issuance of the report.
 I (along with the other leaders from the participating regions) was put on administrative leave immediately after the IG report became public.
 I later had the option to retire, but refused, so I was fired.
 Interestingly, I was fired because of what was disclosed in the IG report.
 However, when pressed, the IG stated I was never a subject of their investigation.